nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 Our Jupyter Blog post[^jupyter-blog] provides the most detail!

-_TODO: Short demo here; image(s)?
-Animation?_
+_TODO: Image(s) or very short animation_

 [^jupyter-blog]: https://blog.jupyter.org/desktop-gis-software-in-the-cloud-with-jupyterhub-ddced297019a

 :::{.notes}
-This talk is more focused on outcomes and how you can reproduce our success; if your want the most detail on this subject, check out our post!
+This talk is more focused on outcomes and how you can reproduce our success; if you want the most detail on this subject, check out our blog post!

-_TODO: What level of detail/how much time to spend on this?_
 :::